willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 #### Transposition Table

 Transposition tables are used alongside search functions; they are stored as hash tables which store information on all branches of variations previously explored and their results.
 This is so these searches do not have to keep being re-done, saving computation time.
-In cases where the depth of the information kept in the table is not enough, it provides valuable insight, especially when it comes to move-ordering.
+In cases where the depth of the information kept in the table is not enough, it still provides valuable insight, especially when it comes to move-ordering.
 The main reason for implementing these is to save considerable search time.

 Standard hashing functions used alongside these tables include:
 - Zobrist Hashing